Category Archives: Book launch

 Radley Women’s Institute served hot drinks and delicious cakes in the entrance hall.
 Displays included a timeline of 1000 years of national and local events, family trees of the Stonhouse and Bowyer families, photos and facts about Radley servants, and banners depicting the College grounds and their links with ‘Capability’ Brown.
 Also on display were artefacts belonging to Radley College, such as a laundry maid’s goffering kit from the mid-1800s, used to put fine pleats into the shirts of Radley ‘dons’.

-Another photo taken at the launch
+Another photo from the launch

 The book is a collaboration between Radley History Club and Radley College’s archivist.
 It uses first-hand and contemporary sources, and tells the story of Radley’s manor and its relationship with the village from around the time of the Norman Conquest to the present day.
 Employment, land ownership, and deference are recurring themes.